The best whisky from around the world: single malts and blends

-Whisky – or whiskey – is a complex spirit with bags of flavour.
-We bring you 10 best bottles to buy, from peaty Scotch to Japanese single malts.
+Whisky – or whiskey, depending on where it's from – is a complex spirit with bags of flavour.
+We round up the best bottles from peaty Scotch to Japanese single malts.

 Whisky or whiskey?